wkspower/wks-platform/README.md

 ### WKS Modeler Templates
 WKS Platform provides customized modeler templates to accelerate the process design work.
 These templates can be found at /bpm-c7-element-template.
 Follow the following link for how to install and use templates in Camunda Modeler: https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/configuring-templates/

+On macOS you have to add them to the folder:
+/Users/{user_name}/Library/Application Support/camunda-modeler/resources/element-templates